yalmip/yalmip.github.io/yalmip/tutorials/basics.md

   nav: "solvers"
 ---

 The following piece of code introduces essentially  everything you ever need to learn.
-It defines variables, constraints, objectives, options, checks result and extracts solution (Note that the code specifies the solver to [[Solvers.CPLEX | CPLEX]].
-If you don't have [[Solvers.CPLEX | CPLEX]] installed, simply remove that solver selection in the definition of options.
+It defines variables, constraints, objectives, options, checks result and extracts solution (Note that the code specifies the solver to [CPLEX](/solvers/cplex).
+If you don't have [CPLEX](/solvers/cplex) installed, simply remove that solver selection in the definition of options.
 YALMIP will pick some other solver it finds installed)

 ````matlab
 % Define variables